 Elaine Pofeldt is a journalist whose articles on entrepreneurship and careers have appeared in Fortune, Working Mother, Money and many other publications.
-She is a former senior editor at Fortune Small Business magazine and an entrepreneur herself, as co-founder of 200kfreelancer.com, a website for independent professionals.
+She is a former senior editor at Fortune Small Business magazine and an entrepreneur herself, as co-founder of 200kfreelancer.com.
+Her book, “The Million-Dollar, One-Person Business,” was released in 2018.
 She writes “Your Business Credit,” a weekly column about small business and credit, for CreditCards.com.

 Dear Your Business Credit,

 My “domestic partner” of six years and I were in business together.
 She set up two Capital One credit cards for our businesses, with me as an authorized user.

 My partner passed away three years ago.
 I’ve continued to use the credit cards as an authorized user after she passed.
 Both cards are now at maximum $5,000 each, which I am having difficulty paying since I’m working and raising our children.

 My question is this: Being that I’m only an “authorized” user and not a legal cardholder, should I disclose all this information to Capital One, and attempt to negotiate a settlement?
 Please help. – Clifford